Symptoms After a Membrane Sweep: What to Expect and When to Call Your Doctor

 How Is a Membrane Sweep Performed?

-During a membrane sweep, your healthcare provider will perform the procedure during a routine vaginal examination.
+During a membrane sweep, your provider performs the procedure as part of a routine vaginal exam.
 They’ll insert a gloved finger into your cervix and gently separate the membranes surrounding your amniotic sac from the uterus.
-This action stimulates the release of prostaglandins, which may help initiate labor.
+This stimulates the release of prostaglandins, which may help start labor.

-The provider may also use a circular motion to guarantee thorough separation.
-You might experience some discomfort or cramping during the procedure, but it should be brief.
+The provider may also use a circular motion to help separate the membranes more thoroughly.
+You might feel some discomfort or cramping during the procedure, but it should be brief.

-Afterward, your healthcare provider will monitor you for any signs of labor or complications.
-It’s important to discuss any concerns or questions with your provider before proceeding, as they can provide specific guidance tailored to your situation.
+Afterward, your provider will monitor you for any signs of labor or complications.
+Discuss any questions or concerns before proceeding.
+They can offer guidance specific to your situation.

 If you’re nearing your due date and haven’t gone into labor naturally, your healthcare provider may recommend a membrane sweep.
-This procedure can help stimulate labor when certain conditions are met, including:
+The procedure can help stimulate labor when certain conditions are met:

-- You’ve had a healthy pregnancy without complications that would contraindicate the procedure.
+2. You’ve had a healthy pregnancy without complications that would rule out the procedure.

-- You express a desire to avoid a medical induction or to encourage labor naturally.
+4. You want to avoid a medical induction or encourage labor in a less invasive way.

 Symptoms Immediately After a Membrane Sweep